 Travel can be stressful, and the Ten Percent Happier app is here to help with guided meditations, videos, talks, and sleep content.
 Even better—Harvard benefits-eligible employees get free access to the Ten Percent Happier mindfulness app.
 Simply download the app and subscribe using your Harvard email address.

 Like we said, travel can be stressful.
 The Headspace app offers guided meditations to help you with everything from anxiety and loneliness to workouts and sleep.
 Even better—students are eligible for a deep discount.
 Simply download the app and subscribe using your Harvard email address.

 Speak the Language

 Using gamification, Duolingo can help you learn a language before your trip.
 Beat the clock, earn points, and track your progress across bite-sized lessons.

 Google Translate may be one of the most convenient and helpful translation services.
 You can type, talk, and even take a picture of a foreign language with the app, and it will translate it instantly.

 Harvard employees can easily their manage travel expenses through the Concur mobile app.
 Take pictures of receipts, create and submit expense reports, and review and approve reports on the go.
 Learn more about Concur on the Harvard Travel Services website.

 Oanda Currency Converter

 Oanda Currency Converter helps you accurately plan your budget abroad, updating 190 currencies daily and making frequently-used currencies easy to access.
-It's available in the Google Play and Apple App Store.

 Harvard Global Support Services does not endorse any of the external organizations or services; they are provided only to serve as informational aides.